pairshaped/curlingio-docs/docs/club-management/support.md

 ---
 id: support
-title: Support
+title: Support and Feedback
 slug: /club-management/support
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can submit supports requests from within Curling IO.
-Support requests submitted any other way may be missed or at a minimum will take longer for a response.
+You can submit support and feedback requests from within Curling IO.
+Requests submitted any other way may be missed or at a minimum will take longer for a response.

-It's important to differentiate between support requests and feature requests.
-Do not submit feature requests here, instead please use our [feedback board](https://curling.canny.io/clubs) where you can not only post your request but also find and vote on other feature requests.

-Please keep in mind that support has a cost (to us).
-We made a choice early on, that in order to keep costs and fees to a minimum, our clubs would need to self-support as much as possible.
-To this end, we have provided tutorial videos and documentation covering all of our features, which you can find in the left navigation area.
-Most other platforms have yearly fees to cover their support costs, while we allow clubs to operate free of charge.
-If you are not comfortable self-supporting, and need more hands-on guidance, we do offer [paid support options](https://premium.curling.io/en/products).

-## Finding Support Requests
+## Finding Support and Feedback Requests

-Within your admin area, click on the **Club** dropdown menu in the top bar and then click on **Support Request**.
+Within your admin area, click on the **Club** dropdown menu in the top bar and then click on **Support**.

 ![Navigation](/img/docs/club-management/support/navigation.png)

-To submit a support request click on the **New support request** button.
+To submit a request click on the **Contact Support** button.

-## Submitting Support Requests
+## Submitting Support and Feedback Requests

-Please provide as much information as possible when submitting support requests.
+Please provide as much information as possible.
-Do not submit multiple issues in one support request.
+Do not submit multiple issues in one request.
 Every issue should be submitted separately.

 If your issue involves: